 - Accept a higher excess.
 Your premiums could be reduced if you choose to pay a higher excess.
 Bear in mind, however, that this could backfire if you do end up needing to make a claim.

 - Increase your security.
 By adding the right alarm and immobiliser to your car, you could prove to an insurer that your car is less likely to be stolen—reducing the chances of you needing to make a claim.
+Find out more with PassMeFast’s top 10 car security accessories.

 It doesn’t matter if you’ve decided to look elsewhere for your car insurance, or if you’ve chosen to stand by your current provider, you can still reduce your premiums by hundreds of pounds as long as you’re smart about it.
 You can find even more handy tips if you head on over to our top insurance guides: